m-romanenko/NewsApp/README.md

 # NewsApp
+### Udacity Android Nanodegree project
-An app that lets user retrieve latest news on a given subject using the Guardian API (Udacity Android Nanodegree project)
+An app that lets user retrieve latest news on a given subject using the Guardian API